PEM-Humboldt/biomodelos-sdm/vignettes/Bio2_routine.md

 ### Description

-`Bio2_routine` automates the fitting of Species Distribution Models from occurrence and environmental data.
+`Bio2_routine` is a wrapper function that allows an automatized and flexible SDM general routine. that automates the fitting of Species Distribution Models from occurrence and environmental data.

-### Details

-This is a function to automate the fitting of Species Distribution Models (SDM) from databases gathered and managed by the Instituto de Investigación de Recursos Biológicos Alexander von Humboldt (IAvH).
-It is attached to BioModelos initiative from the IAvH.
-BioModelos follows an automatized SDM general routine.
-First, it cleans occurrence data and constructs the accessible area when is necesary.
-Second, it crops and masks current and future environmental variables.
-Third, it creates SDM's using one or several algorithms and then ensemble the best of each one.
-Fourth, it projects to different scenarios at user discretion.

 ### Usage